 Sylvie’s time at EU helped to shape her professional personality.
 She explains:

 My experience at EU, as a whole, allowed me to develop my taste for multicultural environments.
 It gave me communication skills, especially with different cultures, and enabled me to have a more open mind.
 A professional personality is the integration of knowledge, know-how and skills.
-EU gave me a general education, an overview, both theoretical and precise, about the functioning of a company, but also an overview of bank activities, which allowed me to be free to choose my way.
+EU Business School gave me a general education, an overview, both theoretical and precise, about the functioning of a company, but also an overview of bank activities, which allowed me to be free to choose my way.

 Life after EU